 Many people wonder how this applies to pedestrian accidents if the motorist is the one who hit someone.
 Percentages of fault can still be assigned to both parties.
 For example, evidence may prove the driver is 90 percent at fault for the accident, while the pedestrian is 10 percent at fault.
 The higher the percentage of fault for the accident, the more the person found the most liable will owe the person they injured.

 In terms of proving fault, this is done primarily with evidence of negligence, but various factors associated with pedestrian accidents often make this process challenging.
 For example, many pedestrian accidents involve hit-and-run drivers.
 If you suffered this type of incident, do your best to write down as many details about the accident, what the driver looked like, and the make, model, color, and license plate number of the vehicle if you can.
 Then, contact 911 right away so you can file a police report and have your injuries properly assessed.
 This adds further evidence on your side for what transpired.

-Can Those on Foot Be at Fault for Pedestrian Accidents?
+Can Those on Foot Be at Fault for Pedestrian Accidents in Kansas City?